disorderedmaterials/dissolve/docs/Developers/CodingStandards.md

 ### Classes and Namespaces
 - There should be only one class or namespace declared in each header file, except where it makes sense to group multiple closely-related, small classes together.
 - There should be only one class or namespace defined per body file (unless classes are closely related as described above).
 All definitions for that class/namespace should be contained in one file, except for larger classes where definitions may be grouped into separate files in order to reduce single-file size.
-- Data members should be `private` and suffixed with an underscore (e.g. `aPrivateInteger_`) in order to differentiate them from public / local function variables.
+- Data members should be `private` or `protected` and suffixed with an underscore (e.g. `aPrivateInteger_`) in order to differentiate them from public / local function variables.
 - Access to data from other classes should only be through `protected` or `public` methods.
 - All constructors for a class must initialise all its member variables that do not have a default constructor (including primitive and pointer types).
 - The use of `friend` should be avoided and its use requires justification.